A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     Chriss-MacBook-Air:Downloads chris$

-Now it's gone but if I delete one file at a time it's going to take forever!
-Unix has this thing called file matching which it pretty cool.
+Now it's gone.
+However, if I delete one file at a time it's going to take forever!
+Unix has a feature called the [`wild card`](http://www.robelle.com/smugbook/wildcard.html) which allows you to delete multiple files at once.
 If I want to delete all files starting with Chris\ Reuter.
 I can just type rm Chris\ Reuter*.
 The * is called a wild card and it means to delete every file that starts with Chris Reuter.

     Chriss-MacBook-Air:Downloads chris$ rm Chris\ Reuter*